 The camera on my cell phone was firing away.

 But I have to admit, and yeah, it might sound perverse,

 That my favorite classic car is a hot rod hearse.

 Selling shoes in Westport Plaza is as good as it gets.

 Cause a stream of cool cars is amongst the benefits.

 To close this poem out, hey, you know I have tried.

 So, until the next owner comes to register his ride...

 Copyright © Michael Kimbro 2017.
 All rights reserved.

-Keywords: Poems about Porsches, Poems about Fords, Chevrolet Camero, Rambler Rogue Convertible, Ford Thunderbird, Ferrari poetry, Odes about a 2-door Chevy, Automobile poetry.
+Keywords: Poems about Porsches, Fords, Chevrolet Camaro, Rambler Rogue Convertible, Poems about the Ford Thunderbird, Ferrari verses, Odes about a 2-door Chevy, Automobile poetry.